 Right and Wrong

 Everybody carries ideas in their heads about right and wrong actions.
 To some people it's wrong to eat animals, to others it's fine.
-Some people think it's wrong to dance with members of the opposite sex, while others think it's wrong to even suggest there are such things as "sexes".
+Some people think it's wrong to dance with members of the opposite sex, while others think it's wrong to suggest there are such things as "sexes".
 Some cultures on Earth readily engage in cannibalism while others see it as one of the ultimate taboos.
-So how do you agree on morality when everybody disagrees?
+How do you agree on morality when everybody disagrees?

 Suppose a child slaps another child.
 An adult might disagree with their action and, ironically, slap the aggressive child themselves (I've seen it happen).
-Should we assume the adult's moral code is correct because they have experienced more of life?
+Should we assume the adult's moral code is correct because they have experienced more life?
 If we decided that adults know what they're doing and children don't, you'd have to explain how Malala Yousafzai won a Nobel Peace Prize for undermining the Taliban at the age of 11.

 Even things we assume are obviously wrong are far from universal.
 Telling lies is often considered immoral yet millions of parents tell their children about Santa Claus and the Tooth Fairy.
 Or (to paraphrase Immanuel Kant) suppose a mad axe-murderer came to your door looking for someone you knew was hiding there.
 If it's morally wrong to lie, shouldn't you say "Yup, they're hiding in the closet, right this way!"
 It's the axe murderer who then finds the victim and kills them, not you.
-You are morally clean in that scenario because you didn't lie.

 Or perhaps we could argue the mad axe murderer is not accountable for their actions because they are mad...perhaps they did nothing wrong other than obeying natural drives?
 And what do we make of all the murders which take place during a war?
 If a soldier shoots a terrorist that's still commiting a murder, any way you look at it.

 Human morality is inevtiably subjective i.e. it depends on a person's opinion.
 You might think it's wrong to slap a granny but that's just it...it's what you personally think.
-If someone else says it's fine to go out granny-slapping, then it's a difference of opinion not fact.
+If someone else says it's fine to go granny-slapping, then it's a difference of opinion not fact.
 But can it be resolved with Science?
 After all, Science has a long history of settling debates by discovering "objective" truths i.e. facts independent of beliefs or values.
 Could Science discover such a thing as an objective morality?

 No matter what we said to a murderer, we could not argue that the Universe requires them to not kill.
 The Universe doesn't permit objects to travel faster than light through spacetime but it does allow murder to take place.
-Clearly there is no fundamental law stopping it from happening, so a murderer has nothing preventing them from doing so other than the belief it would be better if they didn't.
+Clearly there is no fundamental law stopping it from happening, so a murderer has nothing preventing them from doing so, other than the belief it would be better if they didn't.

 If a person liked the idea of everybody being miserable, everybody suffering, and the human race going extinct, how could I show them they were incorrect for wanting that?
 How can a desire be incorrect?

-Science can definitely show us that things like murder, theft, cruelty etc. make other people suffer and we can even show that their suffering is identical to ours.
+Science can definitely show that things like murder, theft, cruelty etc. make other people suffer and we can even show that their suffering is identical to ours.
 But "the decision to not cause suffering" cannot be shown to be something nature prefers.
 The Universe doesn't want or demand anything since it is not conscious and consciousness is required for morality.

 Where would it come from?

-Atheists can still think murder is evil and will still condemn those who do it, it's just that they think this belief comes from their personal desire to end suffering, not from a God.
+Atheists can still think murder is evil and condemn those who do it, it's just that they think this belief comes from their personal desire to end suffering, not from a God.
 Atheists do not believe murder is objectively wrong but they also don't believe it is objectively purple.
 They just think words like right and wrong don't apply in the context of desires and values.